 ETHICAL FASHION INITIATIVE AFGHANISTAN

-Ariana Saffron works with the Ethical Fashion Initiative (EFI) project in Afghanistan, which is funded by the European Union and specifically targets job creation for returning migrants and displaced people.
+Ariana Saffron works with the Ethical Fashion Initiative (EFI) project in Afghanistan, which its targets are specifically job creation for returning migrants and displaced people.

 EFI connects skilled micro-producers and farmers in emerging economies with discerning brands and mindful consumers across the world.
 It selects small businesses like Ariana Saffron that share its commitment to offering employees and suppliers a fair wage, decent conditions, training and professional development.